Steve Wynn: Personal life

 Wynn married Elaine Farrell Pascal in 1963.
 They divorced in 1986, remarried in 1991, and divorced again in 2010.
 Elaine Wynn was a director of the company's board for 13 years, ending in 2015.
 They have two daughters, Kevyn and Gillian.
-Kevyn was kidnapped in 1993 and Wynn paid $1.45 million in ransom for her safe return.
-The kidnappers were apprehended when one attempted to buy a Ferrari in Newport Beach, California, with cash.
+Kevyn was kidnapped in 1993 and Wynn paid $1.45 million in ransom for her return.
+The kidnappers were apprehended when one attempted to use a large sum of cash to buy a Ferrari in Newport Beach, California.
 Kevyn was found unharmed several hours later.

-On April 30, 2011, Wynn married Andrea Danenza Hissom in a ceremony at the Wynn Las Vegas.
-She is the mother of Alex Hissom and art gallerist Nick Hissom, great-niece of Ben Novack (developer of the Fontainebleau Miami Beach Hotel), and cousin of Ben Novack Jr.
+On April 30, 2011, Wynn married Andrea Hissom, great-niece of Ben Novack, in a ceremony at the Wynn Las Vegas.
+Actor Clint Eastwood served as the best man.

-Wynn suffers from the degenerative eye disease, retinitis pigmentosa, which he was diagnosed with in 1971.
-In 2010, Wynn switched to a vegan diet after watching the documentary Eating by Mike Anderson.
+Wynn suffers from the degenerative eye disease retinitis pigmentosa, which he was diagnosed with in 1971.
+In 2010, Wynn switched to a plant-based diet after watching the documentary Eating by Mike Anderson.

-Accolades
+Honors and recognition

 In May 2006, Time magazine included Wynn as one of the World's 100 Most Influential People.
 Wynn was appointed to the Board of Trustees of the John F. Kennedy Center for the Performing Arts by President George W. Bush on October 30, 2006.
 In November 2006, Wynn was inducted into the American Gaming Association Hall of Fame.
-He has also received honorary doctoral degrees from the University of Nevada, Las Vegas; Sierra Nevada College; The Culinary Institute of America; and Johnson & Wales University in Providence, Rhode Island.
-Forbes magazine named him a "Captain of Capitalism" in 2007.
+Forbes magazine named him to a list of "captains of capitalism" in 2007 alongside others included such as Oprah Winfrey and Jeff Bezos.
 Wynn was named to Institutional Investor's Best CEOs list in the All-America Executive Team Survey from 2008 through 2011.

 In March 2011, Barron's named Steve Wynn one of the 30 "World's Best CEOs."

 In November 2014, Wynn ranked 17th on Harvard Business Review's list of 100 best-performing CEOs in the world.

 He also received an honorary doctorate degree from the University of Pennsylvania in 2006, which was rescinded following Wynn's sexual misconduct allegations in 2018.

-In June 2022, he was recognized by the International Hospitality Institute as one of the 100 Most Powerful People in Global Hospitality.